Follow Us!

 Author(s): Edy Setyawan with Mark Erdmann, Ronald Mambrasar, Abdi Hasan, Abraham Sianipar, Rochelle Constantine, Ben Stevenson, And Fabrice Jane

-Tags: coral reefs, spatial ecology, Marine megafauna, movements, home range, satellite telemetry, passive acoustic telemetry, photo-identification
+Tags: Marine megafauna, coral reefs, passive acoustic telemetry, spatial ecology, movements, home range, satellite telemetry, photo-identification

 Description: The behaviour and spatial use patterns of juvenile manta rays within their critical nursery